 GREEN KIDS AREA – Where kids just want to have fun

 The Green Kids Area is sited at the back half of the Greenpeace Field and will be open from 8am till 9pm each day.
 It is an independent area, run directly by the Green Fields.
-Our theme this year is PEACE, ELEPHANTS AND TOILETS!
+Our theme this year is HUGS AND PEACE.
 We all know that Peace is the most important thing to bring about global education and happiness.
-Not only do we have to learn to look after the creatures of the planet, we also have to learn to look after all the people on the planet – more lives are saved every year through clean toilets, than anything else.
-And more lives are lost each year through bad sanitation and dirty water, than anything else.
+And Hugs are really important to keep us all smiling.

-In the Games arena we have board games, jumping games, sock wrestling, exciting games, and circus skills, and we start each morning in the Performance marquee with Gymnastics.
+In the Games arena we have board games, jumping games, the Incredible Sock Wrestling (World championships Sunday afternoon) and circus skills.
+And we start each morning in the Performance marquee with Gymnastics.
 We are having a brilliant horizontal climbing wall that all ages and abilities can have a go on.

 The New Ark – Cadmus

-We are having two special things this year –
+We are also having some very special things this year:

-We have been lucky enough to join up with Yoko Ono’s IMAGINE PEACE TOWER project.
-Each day under the Oak Tree we will have some of Yoko Ono’s WISH TREES – everyone, young and old, will be invited to make their wishes and put them on the trees.
-There are some of Yoko’s IMAGINE PEACE pencils specially made for Glastonbury 2014, for people to keep.
-At the end of the Festival the wishes will all be taken to Iceland to the IMAGINE PEACE TOWER that Yoko made as a memorial to John Lennon, and as a beam of light to aid World Peace.
+We have again been lucky enough to join up with Yoko Ono’s “Peace Tower” project.
+Each day under the Oak tree we will have some “Wish Trees”.
+Everyone, young and old, will be invited to make their wishes and put them on the trees.
+At the end of the Festival the wishes will all be taken to Iceland and placed under the Peace Tower that Yoko made as a memorial to John Lennon, and as a beam of light to aid World Peace.
+There are also Wish Trees situated in the Peace Garden in King’s Meadow and in the Craft Field.
 Find out more at http://IMAGINEPEACETOWER.com

-This year we have joined up with the Charity Campaign for “Toilet Twinning”.
+We have joined up with the Charity Campaign for “Toilet Twinning”.
 Around our lovely little clean and beautiful compost children’s toilets we will be showing pictures of the awful conditions that a lot of children in the world have to endure for their toilets.
 The idea is to realise how lucky we are to have clean water and proper toilets, and how we have to help the rest of the world get them as well.
+Not only do we have to learn to look after the creatures of the planet, we also have to learn to look after all the people on the planet – more lives are saved every year through clean toilets than anything else.
+And more lives are lost each year through bad sanitation and dirty water than anything else.

 Lost Kids Tent